apache/pekko-samples/pekko-sample-kafka-to-sharding-scala/README.md

 The number of shards will depend on which entities have received messages.

-We now have a 2 node Akka Cluster with a Kafka Consumer running on each where the kafka partitions align with Cluster shards.
+We now have a 2 node Apache Pekko Cluster with a Kafka Consumer running on each where the kafka partitions align with Cluster shards.

 A use case for sending the processing to sharding is it allows each entity to be queried from any where in the cluster